ORANGE GATE×JCAT

 Itami Arisa (ARISA)

-Living in New York for 27 years, an art producer.
-When New York became a ghost town after the 9/11 attacks in 2001, I experienced how art revived the city.
-Since then, I have maintained the mission of "making hearts around the world healthy through art," always focusing on the "state of mind," supporting artists based in New York so that people worldwide can lead rich and healthy lives through art.
+An art producer who has lived in New York for 27 years.
+When the September 11 attacks in 2001 turned New York into a ghost town, he witnessed how art revived the city.
+Since then, he has maintained his mission of "improving mental health around the world through art," and has supported artists from his New York base, always focusing on "state of mind," so that people all over the world can live richer and healthier lives through art.

-ORANGE GATE×JCAT NY Collaboration Exhibition and About Mr. SHOGEN
+About the ORANGE GATE x JCAT NY Collaboration Exhibition and SHOGEN

-I can't help but feel that in the near future, the number of people around the world who respect the "value of invisible things" will rapidly increase.
-Art is something created by people, and our predecessors have tried to convey invisible emotions and thoughts through that art.
-For modern people who have been driven by the material wealth measured by someone else's standards, by becoming aware of something they had almost forgotten, they might be able to return to their true selves.
-I believe that through art, one can find what is truly necessary for oneself.
+I can't help but think that in the near future, more and more people around the world will respect the "value of things that cannot be seen."
+Art is something created by humans, and our ancestors have used it to try to convey invisible emotions and feelings.
+For modern people who have been driven by material wealth based on someone else's standards, perhaps realizing something they have almost forgotten can help them return to their true selves.
+I believe that through art, we can find what we need.

-With that sentiment, we are holding a collaborative exhibition between ORANGE GATE and JCAT titled "A Place Where the Heart Returns."
-This time, we have invited the special guest, painter SHOGEN, aiming to provide a stepping stone for Japanese contemporary artists to engage in global activities.
-His works will likely serve as a trigger to remind us of precious memories of the Japanese people that had been forgotten.
+With this in mind, ORANGE GATE and JCAT are holding a collaborative exhibition called "A Place Where the Heart Returns."
+This time, we have invited painter SHOGEN as a special guest, and we aim to provide a foothold for Japanese contemporary artists to engage in global activities.
+His work will hopefully remind people of the precious memories that Japanese people have almost forgotten.

 Paint artist.

-He went alone to Tanzania in Africa and continued painting while living with the villagers.
+He traveled alone to Tanzania in Africa, where he continued to paint while living with the villagers.

-Continuing to paint both domestically and internationally with the theme of "an awkward yet comfortable world."
+He continues to paint both in Japan and abroad with the theme of "an awkward yet comfortable world."

 Silkscreen Kaji 21